jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 first play it in open position, with the little finger on the 3rd fret of the 5th string (the note C, which makes it a C chord).
-Then move it up the neck so the root is on the 8th fret (note F, hence an F chord).
+Then move it up the neck so the root is on the 8th fret (note F, an F chord).
 Then move the root up to the 10th fret (G).
 Finish by moving the root up to the 15th fret
 (aka the 3rd fret above the octave),